 If your child was injured when under school care because of negligence on the part of the school, you could be entitled to claim compensation for your child.
 Call Legal Expert today, to see if you are entitled to claim for compensation on behalf of your child.
 If you have legitimate grounds to claim, one of our personal injury solicitors will be assigned to your case right away.

 When your child is on school premises, it is the responsibility of the school to provide them with a safe and hygienic environment in which to learn and play.
-Laws such as The Occupiers Act of 1957 uphold this principle, which states that businesses and organisations (including schools) have a duty of care towards particular institutions.
+Laws such as The Occupiers Liability Act 1957 uphold this principle, which states that businesses and organisations (including schools) have a duty of care towards particular institutions.

 Does this mean that every time your child is injured at school, it is the fault of the school?
 No. Unavoidable accidents could happen which no one could have prevented.
 Also, children are still developing in their maturity and judgement, so may make a poor decision which causes them to come to harm, which the school may not be responsible for.
 However, if the accident was caused by a negligent action, or inaction or error on the part of the school, and resulted in the child becoming injured or ill, then the school could be held liable for their injuries.

 For more advice if your child is injured when under school care, please read on or get in touch today.